apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * `browser`

-The `cordova-android` platform will be fetched from npm, added to the project and updates the `package.json` file.
+The latest version of the `cordova-android` platform will be fetched from npm, added to the project and the `package.json` file will be updated.

 *Adding with Cordova resolved name and pinned version:*